CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 - **Exclude Tags** - type into the Exclude tags list the tags that you do not want in your search results.
 This is useful if there were particular tags you would like excluded from your search.  i.e.  Say you wanted to see all of your Servers that did not deal with PCI.
 You could type the "Server" tag into the Include Tags box and "PCI" into the Exclude Tags box.

 ## Assess a Target System ##
-The assessment features currently only support a remote assessment for Linux and MacOS over SSH and Microsoft Windows using WinRM over HTTP.
+The assessment features currently supports a remote assessments.
+For Linux, MacOS, and Cisco, the application communicates over SSH.
+For Microsoft Windows, the application currently only supports communication using WinRM over HTTP.
+This only means that the target to be assessment must have WinRM for HTTP enabled.
+See how to configure target endpoints with **[WinRM over HTTP](https://ccpa-docs.readthedocs.io/en/latest/Configuration%20Guide/#macos-sessions)**.

 Steps: